pubnub/workshop-raspberrypi/projects-python/motion-and-range/README.md

-# Communication between 2 Pis
+# Communication between 2 Raspberry Pis

 As a next step, what if you could do more when motion is detected, than just send an alarm to a user.
 One possibility is to send a message to a range finder (also connected to a Pi - [Range Finder Pi](../motion-and-range/RF+Motion Detector.py)).
 The other is to click a picture using the Pi camera module when motion is detected - [Spicam](../Spicam/SpiCamMotion.py).
 Here, the former project has been described in detail with the code.